hs7t/logbook/README.md

   (M1, M2, M3...)
 Mac, choose the `arm64` binary.

 > [!IMPORTANT]
-> **If you're using Linux or Mac:** Before you can use logbook, you have to mark the binary you just downloaded as an executable.
+> **If you're using Linux or Mac:** Before you can use `logbook`, you have to mark the binary you just downloaded as an executable.
 From your terminal, run `chmod +x BINARY-NAME` (for example, `chmod +x logbook-macos-arm64`).

 ### 2. Add logbook to your PATH

-This step is optional, but it's recommended as it allows you to use logbook from anywhere,
+This step is optional, but it's recommended as it allows you to use `logbook` from anywhere,

-1. Move the logbook binary into a stable folder.
+1. Move the `logbook` binary into a folder you don't plan to move or delete.
 2. Run a command appropriate for your OS:
     - macOS (zsh):
         ```bash